BMR Calculator (Basal Metabolic Rate)

 Accurately calculate your daily calorie requirements.
 Supports the modern Mifflin-St Jeor, Revised Harris-Benedict, and Katch-McArdle formulas.

-Using this calculator is simple.
+Using this calculator is straightforward.
 Follow these steps to find your daily energy needs:

 - Select your units: Toggle between International (kg/cm) or Imperial (lbs/ft) units at the top.